Garth Brooks Sings ‘Rocky Top’ For 84,000+ Fans At University Of Tennessee’s Neyland Stadium

 Anyone who has followed the country superstar’s career understands why he holds that record.

-Just this year alone, Brooks embarked on not one, but two tours.
-And tickets for shows on both tours sell out in an instant.
+Just in 2019 alone, Brooks embarked on not one, but two tours.
+And tickets for shows on both tours sold out in an instant.
+Both of these tours continue in 2020.

 His Dive Bar Tour has taken him to smaller, more hidden gem-type venues across the country.
 On the opposite side of the spectrum, you have his Stadium Tour.

-The multi-year Stadium Tour kicked off in March of this year, and has taken Brooks to some of the largest stadiums in the U.S. Most recently, he performed at Neyland Stadium, home to the University of Tennessee’s Volunteers.
+The multi-year Stadium Tour kicked off in March of 2019, and has taken Brooks to some of the largest stadiums in the U.S. To close out the year, he performed at Neyland Stadium, home to the University of Tennessee’s Volunteers.

 The concert came just days after Brooks’ EOTY win at the CMA Awards.
 His Neyland Stadium show proved why he walked home with the coveted trophy, with one particular performance being a standout moment of the night.